PatrykWojciechowski/pharmacy-rest-api/README.md

-# Pharmacy RESTful Web Service // still in progress //
+# Pharmacy RESTful Web Service

-This application is going to be simple REST API	allowing users to perform CRUD operations on the database.
+This application is simple REST API	allowing users to perform CRUD operations on the database.
-Moreover, I am planning to write a REST client with RestTemplate to consume the services.

 ## About the app

-To develop this application i am going to use the following frameworks and libraries:
+To develop this application i used the following technologies:
-- Spring framework
+- Spring (MVC, ORM)
-- Hibernate
+- Hibernate ORM
 - Jackson
+- MySQL database
 and more...

 ### Author